matteo353/MDP/README.md

 # MDP
-An implementation of the value iteration algorithm to determine the optimal policy for navigating through various game boards specified by the user
+An implementation of the value iteration algorithm to determine the optimal policy for navigating through various game boards specified by the user.